KayFrimp/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4. 3-print_alphabets.c prints the alphabet in lowercase, and then in uppercase, followed by a new line.

 5. 4-print_alphabt.c prints all  alphabets except q and e in lowercase.

+6. 5-print_numbers.c prints all single digit numbers of base 10 starting from 0.